Culture of Hyderabad: The City Museum

+The Khazana Building

+The Khazana Building Museum, located near the historic Golconda Fort in Hyderabad, occupies a former royal treasury built in the 16th century under the reign of Ibrahim Qutb Shahi.
+The structure served as a fortress-like storage for the sultanate’s riches and later, following the transition of power in 1948, was repurposed by the Indian Army for salary distribution before being handed over to the heritage authorities.
+The museum’s collection includes cannons from the Qutb Shahi period, stone sculptures from the Chalukya and Kakatiya dynasties, rare coins and excavated relics spanning several centuries.
+While the building underwent restoration in 2016, the museum has faced periods of inaccessibility to the public due to security and maintenance issues, highlighting the ongoing challenges of preserving Hyderabadi heritage.

 Art

 Painting

 Deccani style painting originated in the 16th century in and around Hyderabad.
 It contains an insightful native style with the blend of foreign techniques and has a similarity of neighbouring Vijayanagara paintings.
 The extensive use of luminous, gold and white colours is generally found in Deccani paintings.
 Due to the Islamic influence in the sultanate the Deccani paintings are mostly of nature with the background of floral and fauna, and the major use of regional landscape is reflected commonly with regional culture.
 Some Deccani paintings present the historical events of the region.

 Handicraft

 A Fine art metal handicraft Bidri ware (the skills and techniques which came from Middle East to India during the 14th century), was popularised in Hyderabad during Asif Jahi region in the 18th century.
 Today the production of Bidriware in Hyderabad and neighbouring Bidar accounts highest in India.
 The Bidri ware is a Geographical Indication (GI) awarded craft of India.
 The Kalamkari, a fine art of Handicraft (originated in Machilipatnam 3000 year ago is a Handicraft of Andhra Pradesh) is also popular in the city.